 Recruit New Students: Encourage your best freshmen to apply to transfer into the Honors Program.
 A word from a faculty member makes a difference.
-Guidelines for transfer into the program are GPA of 3.3 OR an ACT score of 25, and no more than 30 hours college credit for the bachelor’s track or 15 hours of college credit for the associate track.
+Guidelines for transfer into the program are a GPA of 3.3 OR an ACT score of 25, and no more than 30 hours of college credit for the bachelor’s track or 15 hours of college credit for the associate track.

 Geek Speak Lectures: One of the Honors program's social events, the Thursday afternoon lectures draw anywhere from 40 to 95 students, faculty, and community members for diverse topics: zombies! beauty! death and dying in the civil war! urban decay and abandonment! animal studies! rock and roll evolution! the meaning of happiness! superheroes!
 Faculty are encouraged to propose lectures from either their disciplines or their varied academic and personal interests.
 Proposals are accepted year-round.
 See Schedule.

 Honors Foundation Courses: If you teach a general education course, you could offer it as a foundations section for Honors.
 You determine the coursework, but Honors courses are traditionally founded on critical analysis, discussion, undergraduate research, and creative scholarship.